-The ‘troubled’ case of Rotherham

-Child abuse and exploitation happens all over the country, but Rotherham is different in

-that it was repeatedly told by its own youth service what was happening and it chose,

-not only to not act, but to close that service down.
-This is important because it points to

-how it has dealt with uncomfortable truths put before it (Casey, 2015: 5).

-[Troubled families] often see themselves as victims…..when it is also the case from what they say that their family is causing enormous trouble in their neighbourhood… Families themselves suggest that they need a ‘wake up call’ before they’ll change and accept help (Casey, 2012:3).
+We have all been appalled at the abuse suffered by so many young girls in Rotherham.
+Children were ignored, sometimes even blamed, and issues were swept under the carpet – often because of a warped and misguided sense of political correctness.
+That culture of denial which let them down so badly must be eradicated.
+Today, I am sending an unequivocal message that professionals who fail to protect children will be held properly accountable and council bosses who preside over such catastrophic failure will not see rewards for that failure.

+David Cameron, 3 March 2015

 Introduction

+On the morning of the Child Sexual Exploitation summit (March, 2015) David Cameron announced that social workers and other local officials across the country may face up to five years’ imprisonment if they were to wilfully neglect child abuse.
+He proposed that a new piece of legislation would be introduced which would send “an unequivocal message” to social workers that those who failed to protect children properly would be held properly accountable (Holehouse, 2015).
+This announcement was made following the release of an independent inquiry report into child sexual exploitation (CSE) in Rotherham.
+The author of this report was a senior civil servant, Louise Casey.

-The above quotes are taken from two separate reports, both of which were written by Louise Casey.
-The first is from an inspection into Rotherham Metropolitan Borough Council (RMBC) which Casey was appointed to lead on by Eric Pickles, Secretary of State for Communities and Local Government.
-At the time of being asked, Casey was also working for Pickles as Director General of the Troubled Families programme.
-Although both reports refer to different situations, child sexual exploitation in Rotherham and ‘turning around’ lives of troubled young people in the other, there are a number of similarities between the two (Casey, 2012:4).
-This is, in part, because children’s welfare has long been a source of concern for politicians but also because in more recent years we have seen an explicit focus on penalising certain groups which fail to accept responsibility for their own actions.
-For some government ministers, such as Casey, appreciating why certain groups neglect to ask for help when they are in trouble is difficult to comprehend.
-But in addition, the response for failing to accept the problems they are seen to have caused can lead to significant consequences.
-Casey’s findings from the Rotherham Inspection would not only raise a number of concerns about the way in which child sexual exploitation was handled by this particular local authority but it would also pave the way for the criminalisation of social workers (Featherstone et al. 2015).
+Casey was appointed to lead on this inspection into Rotherham Metropolitan Borough Council (RMBC) by Eric Pickles, Secretary of State for Communities and Local Government.
+At the time, Casey was working for Pickles as Director General of the Troubled Families programme.
+Although both projects refered to different situations, CSE in Rotherham and ‘turning around’ lives of troubled young people in the other, there are a number of similarities between the two (Casey, 2012:4).
+Partly, this was because children’s welfare has long been a source of concern for politicians but also because in more recent years there has been an explicit focus on penalising certain groups which fail to accept responsibility for their own actions (Gillies, 2005).
+Casey’s findings from the Rotherham Inspection would not only raise a number of concerns about the way in which CSE was handled but it would also produce information which would promote the criminalisation of social workers (Featherstone et al. 2015).

-It is difficult, nonetheless, to disagree with the Rotherham Report’s opening declaration which stated ‘terrible things happened and on a significant scale’ (Casey 2015:5).
-Terrible things did indeed happen in Rotherham and there is no doubt that substantial improvements do need to be made to the way in which professionals approach child sexual exploitation.
-Unfortunately, however, in this article we will argue that Casey’s report may actually prevent us from fully understanding what actually did happen in Rotherham, why it happened and consequently, what we might need to do to minimise the chances of it happening again.
+Despite this contentious issue it is difficult to disagree with the Rotherham Report’s opening declaration which stated that ‘terrible things happened and on a significant scale’ (Casey 2015:5).
+However, whilst we agree with this comment and believe that substantial improvements do need to be made to the way in which professionals approach child sexual exploitation, we will argue that the inspection carried out may actually prevent us from fully understanding what did happen in Rotherham, why it happened and consequently, what is required to minimise the chances of it happening again.

-Our aim therefore is to begin by exploring the Rotherham report in more detail.
-By using critical discourse analysis and Steve Lukes’ Three Dimensional Power framework we intend to examine what was written and then reveal what was not properly considered in the report.
-However, in order to set the scene, we will first provide a historical context to explain what happened in Rotherham between the years of 1997-2015 and how this specific situation culminated with the initiation of Casey’s investigation.
+In this article, we will begin by detailing the historical context in order to explain what happened in Rotherham between the years of 1997-2015 and how certain events culminated with the initiation of Casey’s investigation.
+We will then explore the report produced following the Rotherham inspection which we will refer to throughout the rest of the paper as the ‘Casey Report’.
+By using Critical Discourse Analysis (CDA) approach we will firstly examine what was written in the report and how it was written and, then, using Steven Lukes’ Three Dimensional Power framework, we will discuss some of the issues that we expected would be discussed but were not.